grpc/grpc-swift/docs/basic-tutorial.md

 // Create a provider using the features we read. let provider = RouteGuideProvider(features: features)

-// Tie these together in some configuration: let configuration = Server.Configuration(
-  target: .hostAndPort("localhost", 0),
-  eventLoopGroup: group,
-  serviceProviders: [provider]
-)

-// Start the server and print its port once it has started. let server = Server.start(configuration: configuration) server.map {
+// Start the server and print its address once it has started. let server = Server.insecure(group: group) .withServiceProviders([provider])
+  .bind(host: "localhost", port: 0)

+server.map {
   $0.channel.localAddress
 }.whenSuccess { address in